elastic-ipfs/bitswap-peer/README.md

 Also check [AWS specifics configuration](https://github.com/elastic-ipfs/elastic-ipfs/blob/main/aws.md).

 **Note**: `DYNAMO_BLOCKS_TABLE` and `DYNAMO_CARS_TABLE` will be removed after the transition to the new database schema will be completed.

+### Readiness

+Because DynamoDB and/or S3 may be slow to respond, in order of seconds or even minutes, the readiness do:

+- the first time performs the request and wait for the response; if succeed, it assumes the service is properly connected to DynamoDB and S3, being able to perform queries - failures are mostly caused by misconfiguration
+- following times, if the response is slower than `READINESS_TIMEOUT`, assumes **it works**
+- the working state is reset every `READINESS_RESET`, so periodically it will wait for the real response time
+- if the check fails, will be wait for the real timeout, untill (if) will be working again

 ## Issues